deKeijzer/PyTorch-Examples/README.md

-Partly inspired by tutorials and documentation from PyTorch.org.
-Adapted to students of the minor Applied Data Science at The Hague University of Applied Sciences.
+This repository contains PyTorch examples.
+The notebooks within this repository are partly inspired by tutorials and documentation from PyTorch.org.

-# PyTorch code examples
+# PyTorch examples
-An overview of PyTorch tutorials, implementations and research including code.
+An overview of external PyTorch tutorials, implementations and research including code.
 The difficulty ranges from simple to advanced.

 ## General
 The documented tutorials on PyTorch.org are highly recommended to get a general understanding of training neural networks in PyTorch.